Decoder-Kumaran/Python-Module---1/Datatypes-Complex Number.md

 ## Result:
-Thus, The Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts is verified.
+Thus, The Python program that reads two integers, creates a complex number using them, and then prints the complex number along with its real and imaginary parts was executed successfully.